 Aniela Piasecka’s practice spans performance for galleries, film, digital technologies, unconventional spaces and theatres; it also includes community practice, facilitation, and teaching.
-Central to this practice is a desire for collaboration and for working with others beyond the model of the solo artist, as a means to resist atomisation, as a means to generate ideas, and as a means to create connections.
+Underpinning all Aniela’s work is a desire for collaboration as a methodology to resist atomisation and forge artistic companionship, beyond the model of the solo artist.
+They view their practice as inherently relational and engaged with queer feminist phenomenology – to excavate sites of sensitivity in the bodies of performers and audiences alike.

 They are the lead artist of collaborative project STASIS, founded in 2014 with Isabel Palmstierna, Paloma Proudfoot and Wet Mess.
 The group’s most recent performance was presented at Glasgow International 2023 at SWG3 and the same year they were nominated for the Paul Hamlyn Award.

-They also frequently work in other collaborative constellations, notably with sculptor Paloma Proudfoot (as Proudfoot & Piasecka), and have been a contributing performer to Myriam Lefkowitz’s ‘Walk, Hands, Eyes’, jointly acquired by the National Galleries of Scotland and the collections of Edinburgh University.
+They have been a contributing performer to Myriam Lefkowitz’s ‘Walk, Hands, Eyes’, jointly acquired by the National Galleries of Scotland and the collections of Edinburgh University.
 From 2024 she will support this performance further in the capacity of ‘Practice Holder’.

 Past works have been presented with Bergen Kunsthall, Norway; CAPC Museum of Modern Art, Bordeaux, France; The Irish Museum of Modern Art, Dublin, Ireland; CCA, Glasgow, UK; Den Frie Centre of Contemporary Art and Dansehallerne, Copenhagen, Denmark; Cubitt Gallery, London, UK; Soy Capitan Gallery, Berlin, Germany.